nourmadhoun/Inference-Attacks-Differential-Privacy/README.md

 # **Inference Attacks Against Differentially-PrivateQuery Results from Genomic Datasets Including Dependent Tuples**
-To be Presented in the ISMB2020 Conference.
-Described in the Bioinformatics journal paper (2020) by Almadhoun et al. at:
+To be Presented in the ISMB2020 Conference: https://www.iscb.org/cms_addon/conferences/ismb2020/proceedings.php Described in the Bioinformatics journal paper (2020) by Almadhoun et al. at:
 ## Abstract:
 The rapid decrease in the sequencing technology costs leads to a revolution in medical research and clinical care.